zheeeng/OSX-devconfig-formula/Homebrew/README.md

 ### Edit paths file

-* To make the shell search order work globally for all users, you can export the path `/usr/local/bin` by edit `/private/etc/paths` file.
+* To make the shell search order work globally for all users, you can export the path `/usr/local/bin` by editing `/private/etc/paths` file.

 ### Run hash command

-* `where xxx` lists locations where program `xxx` located.
+* `where xxx` lists directories where program named `xxx` located in.
-* `Which xxx` tell user which `xxx` will the shell execute as usually.
+* `Which xxx` tells users which `xxx` will be executed actually.
 * Sometimes ZSH and Bash cache the contents of $PATH, you'd execute `hash -r` to forget all previously cached utility locations.